 2018 2017

-\$'000 \$'000

 Short-term employee benefits 2 294 1 501

 Post employment benefit 363 249

 Other long-term benefit 54 35

-Total Compensation by the Education Directorate to KMP 1 2 711 1 785
+Total Compensation by the Education Directorate to KMP 1 2711 1 785

-The total full time equivalent staff identified as key management personnel in 2017-18 was 10.
+The total fail time equivalent staff identified as key management personnel in 2017-18 was 30.
 The total full time equivalent key management personnel in 2016-17 was 6.
-The increase is a result of changes in the structure of the Directorate's governance committee.
+The benease is a result of manges in the structure of the Directorate's generated set to an exact set of the structure of the Directorate's generated set to an exact set of the structure of the Directorate's generated set of the Structure of the Directorate set of the Structure of the Directorate's generated set of the Structure of the Directorate's generated set of the Structure of the Struc